 • provide evidence of a strong, well-considered connection between your academic/career interests, extracurricular engagements, and your target major via the application essay.

 Internal transfer application decisions are made after final grades for the semester during which an application was submitted have been received.
-Decision letters will be emailed to the address noted on your application.
+Decisions are posted on the application portal.
 There is no appeal process.

 Attended a session and have additional questions?
 Email us.